moves-rwth/attestor/README.md

 ## Architecture

-Attestor is organized in modular phases, for example `marking generation`, `state space generation`, and `model-checking`.
+Attestor is organised in modular phases, for example `marking generation`, `state space generation`, and `model-checking`.
 Please confer our [Wiki page on Attestor's architecture](https://github.com/moves-rwth/attestor/wiki/Architecture) for further details.

 ## Glossary